Who is Letizia Accinelli?

 I started training in 2012 in Italy - Rimini, Sardinia, Milan, Slovenia, as well as co- training in Scotland with friend and colleague Britta Van Tagen and in London with friend and colleague Dorit Noble.
 Nia in Italy is now slowly but steadily growing and it is pleasure for me to travel around the country to reach new communities or visit teachers and support their work.

-In 2014 I was nominated Nia Teacher of the year, an honour I received with gratefulness and humility.
+In 2014 I was nominated Nia Trainer of the year, an honour I received with gratefulness and humility.